positron-solutions/derpconfig/README.md

 - On-demand Nvidia driver fixups and other automations for these finicky derivations that often require switching versions and are extremely easy to mess up the expressions for.
+- There are several patch <-> Nix conversion problems / opportunities that could be useful during initial installation.

 ## Shameless Self-Promotion 💸